Circuit Insights: Towards Interpretability Beyond Activations: WeightLens: Evaluations and Findings

-Number of token-based features, as well as the quality of their descriptions, drops sharply in the middle layers of Llama and Gemma, as presented on Figure \ref{fig:layers_validation}, consistent with prior interpretability analysis~\citep{choi2024scaling}, but not in GPT-2, similartly to the results observed by~\cite{bills2023language}.
+Number of token-based features, as well as the quality of their descriptions, drops in the middle layers of Llama and Gemma, as presented in Figure \ref{fig:layers_validation}, consistent with prior interpretability analysis~\citep{choi2024scaling}, but not in GPT-2, similarity to the results observed by~\cite{bills2023language}.
 A likely explanation is the use of RoPE in Llama and Gemma, which introduces additional non-linearities.
 Within Gemma-2-2B, layer~12 is the least interpretable based on weights: despite high sparsity ($\ell_0=6$), it contains few validated token-based features.
 Majority of the features in this layer are extremely context-dependent and encode very specific patterns.

-Higher layers partially recover in terms of presence of token-based features, though still below early-layer levels.
+Later layers partially recover in terms of presence of token-based features, though still below early-layer levels.
 For instance, Gemma-2-2B layer~21 ($\ell_0=13$) shows strong interpretability, with token-based features often acting as key–value pairs that map input tokens to predictable collocations (e.g., \emph{“apologize for”}, \emph{“will be”}).

-Faithfulness is consistently low across layers and methods, likely due to the transcoder architecture: unlike SAEs, which decompose the full residual stream, transcoders write into it like MLPs, so modifying a single feature rarely produces large effects because similar concepts are distributed across layers and features.
-It may therefore be reasonable to modify the faithfulness metric to evaluate interventions on entire circuits rather than individual features.

-\textbf{Most interpretable features are token-based} Only a subset of features receive validated input-invariant descriptions: 32.7\% for Gemma, 58.8\% for GPT-2, and 25.4\% for Llama (Figure~\ref{fig:layers_validation}).
-However, when the weight-based descriptions fail, activation-based ones also perform poorly (see Figure \ref{fig:token_vs_context}).
-This is especially visible on layer 21, which overall demonstrated the best results in terms of interpretability.
+Additionally, we observe that most interpretable features are token-based.
+Only a subset of features receive validated input-invariant descriptions: 32.7\% for Gemma, 58.8\% for GPT-2, and 25.4\% for Llama.
+However, when the weight-based descriptions fail, activation-based ones also perform poorly, as presented in Figure \ref{fig:token_vs_context}.

-\textbf{LLM postprocessing is not essential} Although an LLM can produce more general results and filter out noise in the output logits, its utilization is not mandatory in this analysis, since the results are comparable, as seen in Table~\ref{tab:evaluations_input_invariant}.
-This is a promising step to reducing reliance on the explainer models.